 Chevrolet Camaro Overview

-The Camaro has classic muscle car looks and sound.
-Our tested Camaro SS was very quick, thanks to its 6.2-liter V8 engine.
-The base 3.6-liter V6 delivers decent, but unexciting, performance.
-Handling is very capable, but the car's size and weight makes it feel ponderous.
-Braking performance on the SS is excellent, and the ride is taut and controlled, but not punishing.
-The emphasis on exterior and interior styling impacts practicality, bringing severely hampered visibility, unclear controls, a small trunk, and a tiny rear seat.
-The convertible has an awkward manual top release.
+The Camaro looks and sounds like a classic muscle car.
+Our tested SS was very quick, thanks to its 6.2-liter V8.
+Performance from the base 3.6-liter V6 was unexciting.
+Handling is very capable, but the car's size and weight make it feel ponderous in everyday driving and on our track.
+Braking performance on the SS is excellent, and the ride is taut and controlled but not punishing.
+However, the emphasis on exterior and interior styling hurt practicality, hampering visibility, befuddling the control layout, and leaving room for just a small trunk and tiny rear seat.
 High-performance ZL1 and Z/28 versions top the line.
-Reliability has improved to average of late.
+Reliability has improved to average recently.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores